 I was parking-challenged yet again and found Carolyn and Marks already there, questioning a barista.
 The girl was college-aged and chunky, and intent on battering a piece of chewing gum into submission with her molars.
 Carolyn made little squiggles and ticks on Marks’ notepad while they talked.

-“I’m sure you see hundreds of people every day,” Marks was saying, “but just think back to last night and see if this man is familiar.”
+“I’m sure you see hundreds of people every day,” Marks was saying, “but just think back and see if this man is familiar.”

 I flashed my badge and mumbled my name as I fell into place beside Carolyn.
 The employee gave me the briefest once-over and then focused on Marks’ photo of Ryan.